wilkelab/cowplot/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
-Downstream dependencies are not affected, because changes were made only in the regression tests.
+Downstream dependencies are not affected, because changes were made only in the vignettes.